 Handwriting Level 3 represents the level children should be on in first or second grade.
 The course focuses on cementing correct print formation for letters and numbers while introducing some cursive.
 The course also exposes children to poetry, Bible verses, grammar rules, alphabetizing, and drawing.
 Handwriting 3 is side-bound.

 Handwriting Level 4 represents the level children should be on in second or third grade.
 The course focuses on refining print handwriting while introducing cursive.
 This course covers half of the alphabet in cursive, starting with the most used letters.
 Inspiring quotes, scriptures, and poems are included in the course and may be included more than once for repeated exposure.
 This course also helps children memorize grammar rules and definitions and learn the spelling of more difficult colors.
-Handwriting 4 is top-bound.
+Handwriting 4 is side-bound.

 Handwriting Level 5 represents the level children should be on in third or fourth grade.
 The course mainly focuses on cursive, but some pages cover refining print handwriting in specific ways.
 Inspiring quotes, scriptures, and poems are included in the course and may be included more than once for repeated exposure.
 This course also helps children memorize grammar rules and definitions.
 Handwriting 5 is top-bound.